coinbase/mongobetween/README.md

 # mongobetween
 `mongobetween` is a lightweight MongoDB connection pooler written in Golang.
-It's primary function is to handle a large number of incoming connections, and multiplex them a across a smaller connection pool to one or more MongoDB clusters.
+It's primary function is to handle a large number of incoming connections, and multiplex them across a smaller connection pool to one or more MongoDB clusters.

 `mongobetween` is used in production at Coinbase.
 It is currently deployed as a Docker sidecar alongside a Rails application using the [Ruby Mongo driver](https://github.com/mongodb/mongo-ruby-driver), connecting to a number of sharded MongoDB clusters.
 It was designed to connect to `mongos` routers who are responsible for server selection for read/write preferences (connecting directly to a replica set's `mongod` instances hasn't been battle tested).